 Expand Your Living Room

 Living rooms traditionally were kept tight and compact to conserve energy.
 But with the open floor plan movement coupled with today's need for more space, home buyers expect living rooms that are larger than ever.

 If you have a room adjoining the living room that you don't mind sacrificing, you can remove an interior non-load-bearing wall and take over that space.
 While a messy job, it's not all that complicated and it can be done by a motivated homeowner.
 Just make absolutely sure that the wall is not load-bearing.
-Cap electrical wires under permit or hire an electrician to do the job.

 One alternative to an open plan is a broken plan home, which provides small niches of privacy while still maintaining an overall sense of openness.

 Do you want a home remodel project that does double duty?
 If your living room is at the front of your house, installing a new entry door or freshening up your current door accomplishes two things for the price of one.
 Not only does it charge up your home's exterior curb appeal, but it also adds new sparkle to your front living room.
 According to Remodeling magazine's Cost vs. Value Report, a new entry door has a higher ROI than nearly every other home project, bringing back over 91 percent of its cost upon sale.